-  - The dehumidifier capacity should be slightly above the required capacity. – One of the main reason why most dehumidifiersbreak down fast is overworking.
+- The dehumidifier capacity should be slightly above the required capacity. – One of the main reasons why most dehumidifiers break down fast is overworking.
 If the rooms humidity levels are higher than the capabilities of the dehumidifier capacity.
 In this situation the dehumidifier will remain operational 24/7, this will make the unit overheat and some parts will wear out fast.
 Your best option in this situation is to invest in a new high capacity dehumidifier.

 It is therefore important to ensure the dehumidifier capacity is powerful enough to completely lower the humidity levels.